CDCgov/PyRenew/model/docs/example-with-datasets.md

 ## Building the model

-First, we will extract two datasets that we will use as deterministic quantities, the generation interval and the infection to hospitalization interval.
+First, we will extract two datasets we will use as deterministic
+quantities: the generation interval and the infection to hospitalization interval.

 ``` python